Are you looking for a massage school or school for esthetics?

 Is the staff friendly and helpful?

-We have a staff of seven including our administrators, instructors, clinical staff, and managers.
+We have a staff of ten including our administrators, instructors, clinical staff, and managers.
 Each has a heart for making your time here enjoyable and productive.
 Our clinic staff works very hard to make massage clients feel they are being treated just like they would at our cities best spas and to treat student therapist like professionals.
 Again, like above, I hope you will visit the school to determine if this is your experience at Alpha.

 Can you easily obtain information about Alpha?